jonathantemplin/LinnMemorialLecture2017/index.md

 >- Multidimensional IRT Models (MIRT)
 >- Diagnostic Classification Models (DCMs)
 >- Knowledge Space Theory
->- Of note: both are part of a larger family called Bayesian Inference Networks (BayesNets)
+>- Of note: each is part of a larger family of models called Bayesian Inference Networks (BayesNets)
+>   - Graphical models &mdash; similar versions used in machine learning and computer science

 ---

 ## The Curse of Dimensionality

->- Although a multidimensional model item sounds straight forward, there is a catch...
+>- Although a multidimensional model sounds straightforward to apply, there is a catch...
 >- In general, as more dimensions are measured by a test, more items are needed to reach a reliable level of measurement for each dimension
 >- More items means more time for testing
 > - <div style="text-align: center; width: 100%; border: 0px solid black;">